 However, unlike other food mills on this list that come with three straining discs, the Rösle only includes two, which are suitable mostly for small, seeded ingredients such as strawberries, but additional discs can be purchased separately.

-At just over $140, the Rösle food mill isn’t cheap, but certainly well worth the investment for some chefs.
+At just over $160 (though sometimes on sale for under $120), the Rösle food mill isn’t cheap, but certainly well worth the investment for some chefs.

 5. Best for baby food: Green Sprouts Fresh Baby Food Mill

 List Price: $15.95

 Because of how they work, food mills are great tools for making baby food.
 However, the large portions that most food mills produce are unreasonable for babies, even if you're making enough to last a day or two.

 The Green Sprouts’ Fresh Baby Food Mill is the solution.
 It's a tiny model that can make a fresh, single portion of baby food that can be eaten straight out of the appliance.